alexsavio/hansel/README.rst

 =======

 I am only testing this tool on Python 3.4 and 3.5.
-Maybe it works on Python 2.7 too.
+Maybe it works on Python 2.7 too if you have `six` and `pathlib2` installed.

 This package uses setuptools.
 You can install it running: